 Only two of these morphologies are recognized in the Galapagos Islands, with the brown plumage being far more common.
 Although this plumage color variation has been studied in a variety of contexts such as sexual selection and speciation, experts are still not certain why it exists or how natural selection benefits individuals of this species.

 Genovesa Island is the best place in the Galapagos to observe these colorful birds, as it is home to what is most likely the largest colony of red-footed boobies in the world.
+Cruises like Santa Cruz Cruise offer the opportunity to view these magnificent birds in their itinerary, so think about what you want to see before choosing your Galapagos expedition vessel.
 However, the red-footed booby spends the majority of its time at sea, the only place the skills of these birds can truly be appreciated.
 Dozens of miles before reaching the island you will see these red foots flying around and some even daring to use the riggings and railings of a ship as landing places.
 When feeding out in the open ocean, they dive through the air, and what appears to be clownish movements on land transform into an image of power and grace thanks to their aerodynamic, streamlined body.
-They typically fish by plunge diving, but are nimble enough to snatch flying fish from the air.
+They typically fish by plunge-diving, but are nimble enough to snatch flying fish from the air.
 They are also incredible swimmers; once they have hit the water, they can dive up to 30 meters in pursuit of their catch.
-Furthermore, red-footed boobies in Galapagos are able to close their nostrils to avoid water entering their respiratory tract.
+Furthermore, red-footed boobies in Galapagos are able to close their nostrils to avoid water from entering their respiratory tract.

 Red-footed boobies are very strong flyers and are known to travel up to 93 miles in search of food; however, despite their relatively small size, taking off is a difficult task.
 Thus, scholars use the term pelagic when refering to birds that fly very far away from where they live (from the greek pelagos, meaning oceanic going).
 They rely heavily on the wind to take off, and without its help they struggle to get into the air, partly running and partly flying until they gather enough momentum.
 When taking off from the water, they use the weight of the water to thrust upwards, and then jump into the wind.